Fast And Delicious Mashed Potatoes Recipe

 1. Start with cold water when boiling your potatoes.

-2. Do not add all your butter and milk mixture all at once.
+2. Do not add all your butter and milk mixture at once.
 Add some, incorporate it, then add the rest.

 3. Taste the potatoes and season to taste.